 It’s easy to see why: heating costs for a solar or heat-pumps run from $430-$1250 annually.

 Solar pool blankets are by far the most affordable pool covers on the market today.
 Effective and low priced—they cost $566-$1300—and they’re the perfect option for pool owners who keep a strict budget.

 How to Choose a Solar Cover

 Finding a good quality cover can be confusing, but there are a few important clues to look for:

 - Blue coloring instead of clear—darker colors absorb heat more

 - At least 400 microns—thicker covers keep warmth from escaping

 - UV and chemical resistant—durable and long-lasting

 - Smart Approved WaterMark label

 Overall, solar pool covers are the most affordable and effective solution for heat and water loss.
-They keep you water clean, warm, and cut your pool running costs.
+They keep your water clean, warm and cut your pool running costs.